 How do I set default apps in Windows 11?

-Windows 11 uses file associations to determine what app opens a file type by default.
-For example, when you double-click a .PNG file in Windows 11, Microsoft Photos automatically opens the file.
-That's because Windows 11 associates PNG files with Microsoft Photos.
+Windows 11 has a feature called default apps that determines which app opens a file type by default.
+For example, when you double-click a .PNG file in Windows 11, Microsoft Photos automatically opens the image because Photos is the default app associated with PNG files.

-If you want a file type to open in a different default app, you can change its file association.
-For example, you can associate PNG files with Microsoft Paint, so PNG files instead open in Paint.
+If you want a file type to open in a different app, you can select a new default app for that file type.
+For example, if you associate PNG files with Microsoft Paint, they will automatically open in Paint instead of Photos.

-There are two primary ways to change file associations in Windows 11: 1) In Windows 11 Settings and 2) by right-clicking an individual file.
+There are two primary ways to change default apps in Windows 11:

 - Open the menu and select .